-The proposed development will result in an increased demand for outdoor play space, sport and recreation facilities and in accordance with policies HW1 an off-site contribution towards the provision and maintenance of these facilities is requested along with an on-site LEAP equating to an overall total of £172,036 or £2,294 per dwelling.
+The proposed development will result in an increased demand for outdoor play space, sport and recreation facilities and in accordance with policy HW1 an off-site contribution towards the provision and maintenance of these facilities is requested equating to an overall total of £172,036.
+An on-site LEAP would also need to be provided.

-The county council requests an education contribution of £183,855 together with Travel Planning measures.
+The County Council requests an education contribution of £183,855 together with Travel Planning measures.

-The applicant has raised no objection to making these contributions and has also agreed to the request for 35% of the houses to be affordable as requested by the housing officer.
+The applicant has raised no objection to these contributions and has also agreed to the request for 35% of the houses to be affordable as requested by the housing officer.
 Provided these requirements are secured through the prior completion of a Section 106 agreement the application is considered to comply with policies SS6, HW1 and HG3 and the aims of the NPPF.

-Conclusion:
+Conclusion